Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_footer.md

 ## Before you start

-You must have platform administrator credentials and your organization must have the Public Marketplace entitlement to enable and configure *Marketplace Footer* content.
+You must have Platform Administrator credentials and your organization must have the Public Marketplace entitlement to enable and configure *Marketplace Footer* content.

 ## Objectives